baww-com/baww-com.github.io/not-posts/Alts/BAT/bat.md

 ---
 layout: page
 title: How to Buy TenX Pay Token
-seo_title: "2 Methods to Buy Basic Attention Token Cryptocurrency - Credit Card, Debit Card and Bank"
+seo_title: "2 Ways to Buy Basic Attention Token Cryptocurrency - Credit or Debit Card and Bank Transfer"
 permalink: /basicattentiontoken/
 ---

 ## How to Buy Basic Attention Token with Credit Card and Debit Card

-There are two methods of buying Basic Attention Token with credit and debit cards.
-The first way, is by converting your currency into Bitcoin, and then converting Bitcoin into Basic Attention Token on an exchange, such as [Binance](https://www.binance.com/?ref=18991911){:target="blank"}.
-The second, using [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"} is more instant and direct, but has slightly higher fees.
+There are two ways to buy Basic Attention Token with a credit or debit card.
+One is to convert your currency into Bitcoin, and then convert Bitcoin into Basic Attention Token on an exchange, such as [Binance](https://www.binance.com/?ref=18991911){:target="blank"}.
+The second way is to use [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"} which is faster but has higher fees to purchase.

 ## How to Buy TenX Pay Token with Bank Transfer

-Just like credit and debit cards, there are two methods of buying Basic Attention Token with a bank transfer or wire.
-Both will be explained below, with clear pictures and steps!
+There are two ways to buy Basic Attention Token with a bank transfer or wire, explained below.

 ## Method 1 - USD/EUR -> BTC -> Basic Attention Token

-## Step 1: Buy Bitcoin if you don’t have some already.
+## Step 1: Buy Bitcoin

-There are several exchanges to buy bitcoin on.
-We reccomend [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
-Each of these exchanges have their advantages.
-Coinbase is the most beginner friendly.
-Coinmama is great for credit and debit transactions as it has very high purchase limits and instant delivery.
-Lastly, BitPanda is great for people in Europe and has a 5% fee on credit and debit purchases.
-In this example, we are going to use coinbase.
+There are several exchanges through which you can buy Bitcoin.
+[Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"} are the easiest to use.

+Coinbase is the most beginner friendly while Coinmama is great for credit or debit transactions as it has higher purchase limits and quick delivery.
+BitPanda is great (but it only works in Europe) and has a 5% fee on credit or debit purchases.
+We will use Coinbase in this example.
+Also, if you purchase over $100 of Bitcoin through the following link, you will receive an extra $10 BTC for FREE!
 Create an account [on Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} if you don’t have one already and then add your payment method.
 Coinbases signup process may take some time, but this ensures security for customers.
 Click the Buy/Sell tab on the top/middle of your screen.
-From this page, you can easily purchase Bitcoin, Litecoin, and Ethereum.
-All of these can be converted into Basic Attention Token on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for the purposes of this tutorial we will use Bitcoin.
+From this page, you can easily purchase Bitcoin, Litecoin, or Ethereum.
+All of these cryptocurrencies can be converted into 0x on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for this tutorial we will use Bitcoin.

 ## Fiat to Bitcoin Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>